 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Holland Board of Public Works is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
+Holland Board of Public Works is responsible for providing high quality drinking water but cannot control the variety of materials used in private plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you have a lead service line, it is recommended that you run your water for at least 5 minutesto flush water from both your home plumbing and the lead service line.
+If you have been notified that you have a service line with lead components, it is recommended that you run your water for at least 5 minutes to flush water from both your home plumbing and the service line.